-27. In general.
+- 6.27.
+In general.
 Expert determination can bring about the expeditious resolution of a dispute that raises only issues of fact.
 However, the nature of the factual dispute must be straightforward in order for an expert determination to suffice as the tie-breaker.
 An example of a straightforward factual dispute arising from an agricultural land investment contract is the contested existence of soil degradation.
 An expert determination may be all that is required to let the parties know if contractual provisions on compensation and reparative measures for soil degradation can be invoked against the defaulting party.
 A counterexample of a straightforward factual dispute is one in which the extent of an investor's compliance with its contractual obligations to maintain soil quality is contested, which involves an issue of law.
-The latter dispute raises legal issues of contractual interpretation and proof, which call for the involvement of legal counsel, and which expert determination alone is unlikely to resolve.
+The latter dispute raises legal issues of contractual interpretation and proof, which call for the involvement of legal counsel, and which expert determination alone is unlikely to resolve. - 6.28.
+Appointment procedures.

-28. Appointment procedures.
 When a dispute can be resolved by expert determination, the expert or panel of experts tasked to hear the dispute is normally appointed by agreement of the disputing parties, who can be contracting parties as well as non-parties.
 Alternatively, each disputing party may appoint one expert, and the appointed experts may agree on another expert.
 Disputing parties may also request the appointment of an expert or a panel of experts from an arbitral institution or a relevant industry body.
-In the last scenario, the expert or experts will be appointed in accordance with institutional rules or procedure.
+In the last scenario, the expert or experts will be appointed in accordance with institutional rules or procedure. - 6.29.
+Expert qualifications.

-29. Expert qualifications.
 When appointing experts, disputing parties should ensure that the experts' qualifications, experience and professional standing demonstrate a high level of aptitude in the field or matter on which a determination is sought.
 Unless the disputing parties agree otherwise, experts must be independent of the parties (i.e. should not, for example, be an employee of one of the disputing parties).
-When appointing experts, disputing parties may also wish to consider the experts' availability, place of residence in the event that an on-site inspection is required, language skills, and costs of appointment.
+When appointing experts, disputing parties may also wish to consider the experts' availability, place of residence in the event that an on-site inspection is required, language skills, and costs of appointment. - 6.30.
+Expert report.

-30. Expert report.
 An expert determination may be rendered in a written report.
 A draft report may be circulated to the disputing parties for their comments, and the final report should address those comments.
 Although the final report is intended to resolve the dispute, recourse to expert determination generally does not bar disputing parties from subsequently accessing other forms of non-judicial or judicial dispute settlement.

-B. Negotiation, mediation and conciliation
+B. Negotiation and mediation

-31. In general.
-Negotiation, mediation and conciliation are amicable forms of non-judicial dispute settlement.
-They can be initiated by and involve both contracting parties and non-parties, so long as all parties to the negotiation, mediation and conciliation agree to have the dispute resolved in the proposed manner, and pledge to uphold any settlement they may reach on a voluntary basis.
-Negotiation differs from mediation in that the latter is normally conducted by a third person, the mediator, who assists the disputing parties in arriving at a compromise.
-The mediator does not, however, have the power to impose a solution should the disputing parties fail to arrive at one.
-Mediation in turn differs from conciliation in that the latter sees the conciliator playing a more assertive role than the mediator, in proposing an optimal solution to the disputing parties and directing them towards a resolution.
-Neither negotiation, mediation nor conciliation guarantees final resolution of the dispute.
-Disputing parties who fail to reach a settlement through negotiation, mediation, or conciliation are free to explore other means for resolving their dispute.
+6.31.
+In general.
+Negotiation and mediation are amicable forms of non-judicial dispute settlement.
+Mediation encompasses conciliation and any other procedure where a neutral third person is appointed to steer, but not compel, the disputing parties to a resolution.
+Negotiation and mediation can be initiated by and involve both contracting parties and non-parties, so long as all parties to the negotiation and mediation agree to have the dispute resolved in the proposed manner, and pledge to uphold any settlement they may reach on a voluntary basis.
+Negotiation differs from mediation in that the latter is normally conducted by a third person, the mediator, who assists the disputing parties in arriving at a compromise.11 The mediator does not, however, have the power to impose a solution should the disputing parties fail to arrive at one.
+Neither negotiation nor mediation guarantees final resolution of the dispute.
+Disputing parties who fail to reach a settlement through negotiation or mediation are free to explore other means for resolving their dispute.